IGPenguin/mobile-toolkit/README.md

 ### iscreenshot
 * Take screenshot and save it to ~/Desktop.
-* Specify filename by passing it as an argument
+* Specify filename by passing it as argument

 ### irecord
 * Create device screen gif, you can end recording using ^C, after that video is composed and saved to ~/Desktop.
-* You can specify filename by passing it as an argument.
+* You can specify filename by passing it as argument.

 ## Device control
 ### iinstall (experimental)